adillinger/data-visualizations/assignment_4/Project/README.md

 ```

 Before implementing occulsion, framerate was really, really bad.
 I also created occulsion in a really hacky method.
 In this model the camera's position is constant.
 There is also a rotating sphere in the center of the model (0, 0, 0).
 To check if an object is visible, one simply had to check if its absolute z-axis was greater than zero.
 Because of this, the model now runs at a steady 60fps on my moderate spec'd laptop.

+I also noticed that creating a different sphere for each individual data point was a resource hog.
+I optimized this by having three fixed sizes, rendering each of these spheres in memory, and referencing them when posistioning them.
+Instead of calculating 13,000 spheres I only calculate three (technicaly four if you include the globe).